vignesh1507/FacePulse/README.md

 # FacePulse: Facial Recognition-Based Attendance System

 FacePulse is an AI-driven facial recognition-based attendance system developed using Python, Streamlit, and OpenCV.
-This system allows users to register with their ID and name, captures their images via webcam, trains a machine learning model to recognize faces, and tracks attendance in real-time.
+This system allows users to register with their ID and name, capture their images via webcam, train a machine learning model to recognize faces, and track attendance in real time.

 ## Features